ClaytonWong/cw_chall_node/readme.md

 SUBDOMAIN, USERNAME and PASSWORD should be replaced with the subdomain, username and password that you want to use.

 ## Design and implementation decisions, including changes
+### Storing of credentials
+Originally, the subdomain was stored in a separate file called subdomain.js, and the username and password were stored in the file authStuff.js.
+Both of those files were in the .gitignore file so that they will not be put into Github

 ## Problems encounted and rough solutions
 A list of problems I encounted with rough solutions in diary format are contained in the file: